lkesteloot/unsong/unsong.md

 Lin and James stared at him.

-“You humans are inured to wrongs like these / I cannot bear them; I would rather die / beneath the breakers of the thunderous main…”
+“You humans are inured to wrongs like these / I cannot bear them; I would rather die / beneath the breakers of the thunderous main...”

 James elbowed Amoxiel.
 Amoxiel stopped.